Volumetry/TreeLink_Modules/readme.md

 # TreeLink Module BWLR1E
  <p align="center"> <img src="https://raw.githubusercontent.com/teapotlaboratories/bwlr1e/main/docs/images/device.jpg" alt="drawing"  width="50%" height="50%"/></p>

-Treelink Module BWLR1E is a solar-powered wireless LoRa environmental sensor capable of sensing temperature, humidity, air pressure and air quality using the on-board BME688.
+Volumetry's Treelink Module BWLR1E is a solar-powered wireless LoRa environmental sensor capable of sensing temperature, humidity, air pressure and air quality using the on-board BME688.
 With STM32WLE MCU as it's core and AEM10941 for solar charging, the device is capable of multi-year operation with the possibility of indefinite battery-life by utilizing the solar charging capability

 <!-- Teapotlabs BWLR1E is part of  [Teapot open-hardware project](https://github.com/teapotlaboratories). -->